gvtsch/aoc_2025_heist/day_23/day_23_docker_production_en.md

 # Day 23: Docker Consolidation - Everything in One System

+All documents for this post can be found in my [repository](https://github.com/gvtsch/aoc_2025_heist/tree/main/day_23).

 We've been developing for 22 days now, exploring various concepts and programming in Python.
 Well... someone else programmed the dashboard for us.
 And today it's about making the system production-ready with Docker and starting it with just a single command.